LordExodius/ECPP/README.md

 # ECPP
 A new website, with other cool things!
-Turns out, the other site was really hard to add to due to styling inconsistencies and how I organized the CSS.
-Figured I might as well try something different this time.
+Hosted on a friend's private server.

 ## Things on this site
 ### A landing page!